HL7/davinci-crd/input/pagecontent/index.md

 ### Systems
 This implementation guide sets expectations for two types of systems:

-[CRD Clients](CapabilityStatement-crd-client.html) are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems, and other provider and administrative systems used for ordering, documenting, and execution of patient-related services.
+[CRD Clients](CapabilityStatement-crd-client.html) are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems, and other provider and administrative systems used for ordering, documenting, and executing patient-related services.
 Users of these systems have a need for coverage requirements information to support care planning.
 <div markdown="1" class="new-content">

 Examples of potential CRD clients include EHRs, EMRs, practice management systems, scheduling systems, patient registration systems, etc.